huynhtrankhanh/CoqCP/README.md

-**Call for contributors:** I'm bad at proofs.
-If you're good with proofs, email qcdz9r6wpcbh59@gmail.com and we'll talk.

 **You can't bluff a computer.**

 This is a repository of formally verified competitive programming code.
 Formal verification is very important.